tachyons/service-proxy-rails/README.md

 This project uses the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit naming.

+Publishing is done automatically when a push to the master branch is detected.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).